Skip to Content

 Choose a Siemens Country/Region

-Solid Edge and Teamcenter Express improve collaboration and efficiency, allowing this machine builder to offer a superior level of customer service
+The use of Solid Edge and Teamcenter improves collaboration and efficiency, allowing machine builder to offer a superior level of customer service

 Hare notes that a key element of the large-company image is product lifecycle management (PLM) technology.
-ICA’s PLM system is based on the Solid Edge® design solution and Teamcenter® Express collaborative product data management (cPDM) system, both from Siemens PLM Software.
+ICA’s PLM system is based on Solid Edge® software for accelerated design and Teamcenter® software (preconfigured for rapid development and fast return on investment) for a single source of collaborative decision support.
+Both solutions are from Siemens PLM Software.
 “When prospective customers come here to visit, particularly if they’re from large companies, they are surprised to see that we have the same type of technology they’re using,” says Hare.
 “It inspires confidence right from the start.”

-Solid Edge has improved operations at ICA in a number of ways.
-By improving the accuracy of machine designs, it has reduced the amount of rework the company performs.
+The use of Solid Edge has improved operations at ICA in a number of ways.
+Using Solid Edge to increase the accuracy of machine designs has reduced the amount of rework the company performs.
 “Prior to Solid Edge, our remanufacturing rate was 20 percent,” Hare says.
 “Now it’s only two percent.”
 That represents a significant cost savings, which is particularly important now, during difficult economic times.
-Solid Edge has also helped the company reduce by one-third the time it takes to complete a job.
+Using Solid Edge has also helped the company reduce by 33 percent the time it takes to complete a job.
 This has been important in meeting customers’ requirements for ever-faster delivery.

-Hare expects to save even more time as ICA increases its use of Synchronous Technology in Solid Edge.
+Hare expects to save even more time as ICA increases its use of the synchronous technology capability of Solid Edge.
 “When we design testing machinery, we need to use the customer’s assembly data no matter what system it was designed in,” he says.
-“By allowing us to bring in and work on data from any CAD system, Solid Edge with Synchronous Technology will save us the time it takes to redraw that geometry.
-By doing small design tests through parallel work in Synchronous Technology and traditional modeling, we have seen as much as a 30 percent reduction in the design phase.
+“By allowing us to bring in and work on data from any CAD system, Solid Edge with synchronous technology will save us the time it takes to redraw that geometry.
+By doing small design tests through parallel work in synchronous technology and traditional modeling, we have seen as much as a 30 percent reduction in the design phase.
 We expect that number to increase as the company gets farther along the learning curve.”

-“To my knowledge we’re the only company of those we compete with to implement PLM,” Hare continues.
+“To my knowledge, we’re the only company of those we compete with to implement PLM,” Hare continues.
 “The larger automotive companies and government organizations understand the implications this holds for them as a customer.
-By implementing Teamcenter Express, we’re showing that we can understand and meet their needs.”
+By implementing Teamcenter, we’re showing that we can understand and meet their needs.”

-Teamcenter Express improves ICA’s ability to meet customers’ needs in a variety of ways.
-For example, by using the software to manage revisions, releases and data (Solid Edge data, customers’ AutoCAD drawings, PDFs, quote documents, conceptual drawings, pictures and other background material), ICA is more organized – something that customers see immediately in the improved quality of drawings and bills of material.
-And now that there is just one repository for all product data, searches for specific information are very fast; 30 seconds versus 10 minutes in the past.
+Using Teamcenter improves ICA’s ability to meet customers’ needs in a variety of ways.
+For example, by using the software to manage revisions, releases and data (Solid Edge data, customers’ AutoCAD drawings, PDFs, quote documents, conceptual drawings, pictures and other background material), ICA is more organized – something that customers see immediately in the improved quality of drawings and bills of materials (BOMs).
+Now that there is just one repository for all product data, searches for specific information are very fast; 30 seconds versus 10 minutes in the past.
 ICA can answer a customer’s question, even about a system that was designed years earlier, while the customer is still on the phone.
-Also, ICA has begun automating paper-based processes such as design release (using the workflow functionality of Teamcenter Express), helping ensure compliance with best practices and regulatory requirements.
+Also, ICA has begun automating paper-based processes such as design release (using the workflow functionality of Teamcenter), helping ensure compliance with best practices and regulatory requirements.

-The most important benefit of Teamcenter Express and PLM, however, is the collaboration aspect.
-“The Teamcenter Express visualization capabilities make it a lot easier for customers to view an assembly,” says Hare.
+The most important benefit of using Teamcenter and PLM, however, is the collaboration aspect.
+“The Teamcenter visualization capabilities make it a lot easier for customers to view an assembly,” says Hare.
 “This can be done in 30 seconds instead of 30 minutes using the CAD system.”
 Hare envisions holding frequent “mini design reviews” with customers throughout the design process.
 “We’re looking forward to letting our customers look at designs at key times so that they understand what they’re getting early on,” he explains.
 “They’ve never had that ability to look at something before seeing the approval drawings, and it has caused substantial waste.
-Using Teamcenter Express, they can see early on if we’re going in a wrong direction and raise a flag.”
-The web-based collaboration tools in Teamcenter Express make this scenario possible no matter where the customer is located.
+Using Teamcenter, they can see early on if we’re going in a wrong direction and raise a flag.”
+The web-based collaboration tools of Teamcenter make this scenario possible no matter where the customer is located.

-ICA will be using Teamcenter Express as part of its preparation for ISO certification.
+ICA will be using Teamcenter as part of its preparation for ISO certification.
 Throughout the company’s PLM implementation, it has appreciated the support from Siemens.
-“We’re doing all of this without an IT person on staff, and we’ve had great support from Siemens and its channel partner Saratech here in Georgia,” Hare says.
+“We’re doing all of this without an IT person on staff, and we’ve had great support from Siemens and its channel partner, Saratech, here in Georgia,” Hare says.